Pylons/pyramid/docs/designdefense.rst

 Import statements in Python (``import foo``, ``from bar import baz``) are most frequently performed to obtain a reference to an object defined globally within an external Python module.
-However, in "normal" programs, they are never used to obtain a reference to an object that has a lifetime measured by the scope of the body of a function.
+However, in normal programs, they are never used to obtain a reference to an object that has a lifetime measured by the scope of the body of a function.
 It would be absurd to try to import, for example, a variable named ``i`` representing a loop counter defined in